Last Updated: August 19, 2024

 In 1995, after the sale of COMDEX, armed with $500 million and a $1.5 billion bank line of credit, Sheldon – who by now had bought out his partners – imploded the original Sands hotel and proceeded to spend $1.5 billion building the Venetian Resort Hotel Casino, an all-suite Venice-themed resort hotel and casino.

 The creation of the Venetian is said to have revolutionized the Las Vegas hotel industry.
 Gone were ratty motels with cramped rooms and no amenities.
-In came grand resorts where the rooms were palatial palaces of with casino floors that steeped in luxury.
-Construction was complete in 1999.
-By 2003 the Venetian had 8,000 suites and a casino floor that had as much square-footage as TWO football fields.
+In came grand resorts where the rooms were palatial palaces with casino floors that were steeped in luxury.
+Construction was completed in 1999.
+By 2003, the Venetian had 8,000 suites and a casino floor that had as much square footage as TWO football fields.

 (MIKE CLARKE/AFP via Getty Images)

-By 2004 when he took the company public, he was the majority owner.
+By 2004, when Sheldon took the company public, he was the majority owner.
 The company's public offering made him a billionaire.
 Over the next 12 months, his net worth increased by $1 million per hour, every hour, night and weekends.

-In 2007 he paid $265 million for a casino in Macau, off the coast of Hong Kong.
-He proceeded to spend $2.4 billion constructing a 39-story hotel/casino.
-The world's seventh-largest building.
-The casino floor in this property has a gaming floor equal to TEN football fields in terms of square-footage.
+In 2007, he paid $265 million for a casino in Macau, off the coast of Hong Kong.
+He then spent $2.4 billion constructing a 39-story hotel/casino, the world's seventh-largest building.
+The casino floor in this property has a gaming floor equal to ten football fields in terms of square footage.

 Over the next few years, Sheldon created a number of convention centers, casinos, and other projects throughout the world.
 He eventually expanded into Macau, China – a well-known gambling city.
 Further projects came in Singapore and Cotai.